Tracardi/tracardi-api/docs/flow/actions/merge_event_properties.md

 # Inputs and Outputs

-- `Input`: This plugin inputs a payload object.
+- __Input__: This plugin inputs a payload object.
-- `Outputs`: This plugin outputs merged traits if the operation is successful.
+- __Output__: This plugin outputs merged traits if the operation is successful.
 If no profile is available, an error will be generated.

 # Configuration

 The configuration of this plugin is quite simple, you only have one configuration parameter:
-- `Sub traits path` : If you want to merge data to the root of your profile traits, leave this field empty.
+- __Sub traits path__ : If you want to merge data to the root of your profile traits, leave this field empty.
 But if you intend to create or merge a specific part of the profile traits, type the sub-path in here.
-This path will be appended to the main traits path, e.g: `profile@traits[sub.path]`.
+This path will be appended to the main traits path, e.g: __profile@traits[sub.path]__.

 # JSON Configuration